Gonzaga News Service, February 22, 2021

 Open Letter to Fellow Americans: The Kootenai County Task Froce on Human Relation has spent the past 40 years promoting civil and human rights as enshrined in the ideals of democracy that encompasses promoting freedom, equality, equity, and justice for each individual.

-SPOKANE, Wash. – The Gonzaga University Institute for Hate Studies has awarded its 2020 Eva Lassman Take Action Against Hate Awards to Leslie McAuley and the Spokane County Human Rights Task Force.
+SPOKANE, Wash. – The Gonzaga University Center for the Study of Hate has awarded its 2020 Eva Lassman Take Action Against Hate Awards to Leslie McAuley and the Spokane County Human Rights Task Force.
 The awards are given annually to individuals and organizations committed to “taking action against hate.”

 Reference : Gonzaga News Service.
 (2020, October 29).
 Gonzaga honors McAuley and Spokane County Human Rights Task Force.
 Gonzaga University.